Kimchi recipe – immune boosting dish

-During the coronavirus pandemic many of us want give our immune system a boost.
+During the coronavirus pandemic, many of us want to give our immune system a boost.
 Key ingredients include garlic, ginger, and peppers are superb immune builders.

 Eliminate toxins and waste from your body with cabbage kimchi.
 It’s a tasty option to rid your body of toxins and much easier on the wallet than a cleansing diet

 - Lose Weight

 Kimchi offers a double whammy for losing a few pounds.
 Not only is it low in fat and calories, the fibre content keeps your body full for longer, keeping hunger at bay.
 Plus, the spicy peppers will give your metabolism a boost.

 Kimchi contains a large amount of garlic, a good source of selenium and allicin.
 These actively help reduce plaque in arteries, preventing diseases such as high blood pressure and stroke.
 Plus high levels of fibre aids the reduction of cholesterol.